KrishSanwal/Autonomous-Snakes-and-Ladders-Bot/README.md

 > **Status: work in progress.** Hardware is being sourced.
 Firmware is not written yet.
 Items marked `[TBC]` are not finalised.
 Do not order parts from this README until those are resolved.

-[PHOTO OR GIF OF THE BOARD: add when built]

 ---

 ## Table of contents